apache/spark/docs/sql-ref-datatypes.md

  * Positive infinity multiplied by any negative value returns negative infinity.
  * Negative infinity multiplied by any negative value returns positive infinity.
  * Positive/negative infinity multiplied by 0 returns NaN.
- * Positive/negative infinities are equal to themselves.
+ * Positive/negative infinity is equal to itself.
  * In aggregations, all positive infinity values are grouped together.
 Similarly, all negative infinity values are grouped together.
  * Positive infinity and negative infinity are treated as normal values in join keys.
- * Positive infinity sorts lower than NaN and higher than any other value.
+ * Positive infinity sorts lower than NaN and higher than any other values.
- * Negatie infinity sorts lower than any other value.
+ * Negative infinity sorts lower than any other values.

 #### NaN Semantics